 An example from Spain: football or soccer is Spain´s most important sport, and Real Madrid is its top team.
 A generation of soccer stars known as La Quinta del Buitre, went crazy about wine after having enjoyed a day wine trip near Madrid.
 Soon after they decided to open their own winery in the early 2000s.
 The business did not work out as expected, but who said loving wine and being famous was a guarantee for business success.
 This is just an example in Spain, a way to illustrate that NBA stars passion for wine is not an isolated case.

-What could be behind NBA stars' love for wine?
+What could be behind NBA stars’ love for wine?
 Today´s basketball reality is connected to unseen hours of training and attention to detail.
 Players pay attention to many variables behind success or failure.
-This attention to detail and the analytics behind today´s games, may explain the attention paid by NBA stars to issues like soil, weather, grape, cork and many wine production aspects.
+This attention to detail and the analytics behind today´s games may explain the attention paid by NBA stars to issues like soil, weather, grape, cork, and many wine production aspects.
 One thing seems clear; the NBA love affair with wine seems, like old vines, well rooted in stable soils.

 NBA retired pivot Yao Ming started a wine business with an eye on China and his fame to guarantee success.
-Larry Bird partnered with Mitch Consentino to create his own “game winning wines”.
+Larry Bird partnered with Mitch Consentino to create his own “game-winning wines”.
 It will not be a surprise to see many future stars investing time and money in wineries.
-Team-buildings have been organised at wineries, superstars like Carmelo Anthony joined top-level wine tasting clubs.
+Team-buildings have been organized at wineries, superstars like Carmelo Anthony joined top-level wine tasting clubs.
 The passion is not just about drinking, but about understanding what lies behind a great wine.
 Carmelo Antony, after a good number of years of interest in wine and lots of time dedicated to learn and taste, has recently launched his own wine.
 Many will probably follow.

 For younger players joining the trend may not be so simple though.
-Wine can become a complicated matter and it can also end-up being intimidating.
+Wine can become a complicated matter and it can also end up being intimidating.
 But many players start to find an interest in wine when they approach their 30s.

 To many alcohol and sports should not work well together.
 We should first think about other alternatives.
 There have always been parties, and wine seems like a much safer option compared to many other options… Some players do actually provide hints about the benefits of wine on health and use the French paradox as an argument to justify their love for wine.
 Another good reason is that wine and discussions about wine help players to get their minds off basketball, something interesting to ensure pressure before crucial matches is released and players find a way to relax.
 In this sense, wine helps as a catalyst or a distraction.
 Alternatives may not beseem to be as healthy as a relaxing glass of wine and a chat with friends about this or that vineyard!